-If your bag is damaged or missing, contact your airline right away.
+Note: If your baggage is damaged or missing, contact your airline right away.
 You must fill out a claim form with your airline within 7 days for damaged baggage and 21 days for baggage that is potentially lost.

-On December 15th a new set of airline obligations will come into force.
-At this time the airlines obligations in this area are listed in their tariffs.
+On December 15th a new set of airline obligations came into force.

 A tarmac delay at departure begins after the doors of the aircraft are closed for take-off.
 A tarmac delay on arrival begins after the flight has landed.